SpiriitLabs/vite-plugin-svg-spritemap/README.md

 @import './spritemap.scss';
 ```

-After that, you needs to import the file in your current styles.
+After that, you need to import the file in your current styles.
 Don't forget to [load the CSS](https://vitejs.dev/guide/features.html#css) via ViteJS.

 If you use a CSS preprocessing language, you can use the mixin `sprite` and access to a map with all sprites infos.
 If not, you will only access to classes.